 Washable Fabric

 Some varieties of filters come in a washable fabric format, which can be more convenient than replaceable filters in some aspects.
-For instance, these filters tend to last for a number of years rather than a number of months.
+For instance, these filters tend to last for several years rather than several months.
 Conversely, homeowners have also expressed issues with these filters not typically seen in disposable or replaceable filters, such as mold and mildew growth over time.

 Choosing the exact right filter for your home’s A/C can be a very involved choice — finding the right balance of cost vs convenience vs environmental factors is a juggling act that can be overwhelming.
 At the end of the day, it’s most important to weigh the needs of the residents with what filters can reasonably be used with your home’s system.

-If the best choice seems unclear, or if there is any question about which filter will match up with your home’s A/C system, reach out to the licensed experts at Duane Blanton Plumbing, Sewer, Heating, and Cooling.
-Knowledgeable and experienced, the technicians at Duane Blanton will be able to help guide you toward the right filter for your home and system.
-To get in touch, give the technicians at Duane Blanton Plumbing, Sewer, Heating, and Cooling a call today, at (815) 781-2567, or check out their online scheduling portal from the convenience of your laptop or mobile browser.
+If the best choice seems unclear, or if there is any question about which filter will match up with your home’s A/C system, reach out to the licensed experts at Duane Blanton Plumbing, Sewer, Heating & Cooling.
+Knowledgeable and experienced, the technicians at Duane Blanton Plumbing, Sewer, Heating & Cooling will be able to help guide you toward the right filter for your home and system.
+To get in touch, give the technicians at Duane Blanton Plumbing, Sewer, Heating & Cooling a call today, at (815) 219-4323, or check out their online scheduling portal from the convenience of your laptop or mobile browser.